guerilla-ticket/guerilla-ticket.github.io/example.md

 Please bring any payment to the Challenge School office, or visit [challengeptco.com](https://challengeptco.com) to pay online.

 <small markdown="1">
 This notice was not authorized, approved, endorsed, or placed by: Challenge School; the PTCO; Cherry Creek school district; the city, county, or state; or any staff thereof.
 It was created by a parent frustrated by the constant safety and efficiency issues observed in our parking lot.
-To print your own and participate in guerilla societal improvement, visit [guerilla-ticket.github.io](https://guerilla-ticket.github.io)
+To print your own and participate in guerrilla societal improvement, visit [{{ site.domain }}]({{ site.url }})
 </small>